ukupat/trolol/README.md

     command-not-found|cmd <command>      Overwrite command with a fake alias

-    friday [options]                     Open "Friday by Rebecca Black" in a browser saturday [options]                     Open "Saturday by Rebecca Black" in a browser steve [options]                      Open "Developers by Steve Balmer" in a browser steve [options]                      Open "Developers by Steve Balmer" in a browser
+    rebecca-black|rebecca [options]      Play Rebecca Black Greatest Hits in a browser ("Friday" is default) steve [options]                      Open "Developers by Steve Balmer" in a browser

     volume-level|vol [options] <length>  Change volume level randomly in period of time (length in seconds)